zimeg/emporia-time/README.md

 ### Energy

-The amount of electricity used during the execution of the input command is collected from the Smart Plug and displayed in watts.
+The amount of electricity used during the execution of the input command is collected from the Smart Plug and displayed in `watt`.

 Results from the Emporia API may not always be complete, so missing usage is estimated by scaling the average measured energy over the total elapsed time.